 Securing agentic AI requires the same foundational principles as any data security problem: visibility, observability, and control.
 What changes is where those controls need to be applied.

-• Treat AI agents as non-human identities and apply least-privilege access.
-Overly broad permissions are the primary reason agentic AI blast radius is so large when something goes wrong.
+- Treat AI agents as non-human identities and apply least-privilege access.
+Scope permissions at provisioning time to the specific data sources and API endpoints the agent actually needs for its intended function.
+Overly broad permissions are the primary reason agentic AI blast radius expands so quickly when something goes wrong.

-• Enforce data security policies at the point of AI interaction, covering both sanctioned enterprise tools and the long tail of shadow AI deployments.
+- Enforce data security policies at the point of AI interaction.
+Controls need to cover both sanctioned enterprise tools and the long tail of shadow AI deployments.
+A policy that applies only to approved tools creates a gap that adversaries, and careless developers, will find.

-• Maintain audit trails that capture agent-initiated actions with the same fidelity as human-initiated ones.
+- Maintain audit trails that capture agent-initiated actions with the same fidelity as human-initiated ones.
 Without this, compliance demonstrations become guesswork.
+Data lineage capabilities are the mechanism that makes this tractable at scale, mapping each agent action back to the data it touched, regardless of how the workflow was structured.

 How Cyberhaven Addresses Agentic AI Security Risks

-As organizations adopt endpoint AI agents like Claude Cowork, Claude Code, and OpenClaw (formerly Clawdbot, formerly Moltbot), a dangerous security blind spot is emerging directly on employee devices.
+As organizations adopt endpoint AI agents like Claude Cowork, Claude Code, and OpenClaw, a dangerous security blind spot is emerging directly on employee devices.
 These locally installed agents gain access to enterprise data and system privileges to automate workflows, yet they routinely operate beyond the visibility of traditional security tools.
 The result is a new class of risk: goal hijacking, privilege abuse, autonomous data leaks, and exposed agent instances that can turn experimental AI into a serious liability.

-Cyberhaven's unified AI and Data Security Platform addresses this blind spot by combining data lineage with AI-powered content inspection and a best-in-class endpoint agent.
-Together, these capabilities deliver comprehensive visibility into how locally run AI agents interact with sensitive information across the organization, with full context and without disrupting the workflows teams depend on.
+Cyberhaven's unified AI and Data Security Platform addresses this blind spot by combining data lineage with AI-powered content inspection and a high-fidelity endpoint agent.
+Together, these capabilities deliver full visibility into how locally run AI agents interact with sensitive information across the organization, with complete context and without disrupting the workflows teams depend on.

 Specifically, the platform delivers:

-• Accelerated incident response.
-Investigate AI-related alerts up to 5x faster with AI-generated incident summaries and comprehensive forensic evidence.
+- Accelerated incident response: Investigate AI-related alerts up to 5x faster with AI-generated incident summaries and detailed forensic evidence.

-• Non-disruptive protection.
-A lightweight endpoint agent delivers high-fidelity visibility into AI activity without impacting device performance or user productivity.
+- Non-disruptive protection: A lightweight endpoint agent delivers high-fidelity visibility into AI activity without affecting device performance or user productivity.

 The data lineage foundation is what separates Cyberhaven's approach from conventional security tools.
 Rather than attempting to enumerate every possible agent behavior in advance, Cyberhaven tracks data as it moves through AI workflows, from the moment an agent accesses a file to the point where derived content reaches its final destination.
 Security teams get a complete, auditable picture of what happened, what data was involved, and where it went, regardless of which agent initiated the action or how the workflow was structured.
 For security leaders trying to get ahead of agentic AI risk, that level of traceability is not a nice-to-have.
 It is the foundation everything else depends on.